 FSM's curriculum and pastoral systems are designed to foster the spiritual, moral, social and cultural development of all our pupils.
 All teaching staff play a vital role in this process, helping to ensure that all pupils relate well to one another and feel safe and comfortable within the school.
-We expect all the teaching and medical staff to lead by example and to play a full part in promoting an awareness that is appropriate to their age amongst all our pupils on issues relating to health, safety and well-being.
+We expect all the teaching and medical staff to lead by example and to play a full part in promoting an awareness that is appropriate to their age amongst all our pupils on issues relating to relationships, health, safety and well-being.
 All staff, including all non-teaching staff, have an important role in insisting that pupils always adhere to the standards of behaviour set out in our Behaviour and Disciplinary policy and in enforcing our Anti-Bullying policy.

-Time is allocated in PSHCEE and Circle time to discussions of what constitutes appropriate behaviour and on why bullying and lack of respect for others is never right, on assessing and managing risk, understanding their rights, appropriate forms of punishment and chastisement, the nature of different relationships with other people, managing pressure from peers and adults and what physical contact is acceptable and what is not.
+Time is allocated in PSHCEE and Circle time to Relationships & Health Education (Primary) and Relationships, Sex and Health Education (for all secondary pupils).
+Discussions of what constitutes appropriate behaviour and on why bullying and lack of respect for others is never right, on assessing and managing risk, understanding their rights, appropriate forms of punishment and chastisement, the nature of different relationships with other people, managing pressure from peers and adults and what physical contact is acceptable and what is not.
 Assemblies, drama and RS lessons are used to promote tolerance and mutual respect and understanding.